Skip to main content

 tip

-You may save the changes and use the default configuration for the Alert Settings or proceed with the Alert Settings configuration.
+You may save the changes and use the default configuration for the Alerts or proceed with the Alerts configuration.

-1. Choose among the available schedule options.
+1. Go to the Alerts tab and choose from the available schedule options.
 Immediate is selected by default.

 Use the statement provided describing the schedule as a guide.